Need an EPC in Stonebridge?

 More Info

-In most cases your Assessor should be able to obtain most of the information they require by just going around the property.
+In most cases your Assessor can obtain most of the information they require by just going around the property.
 The data entered into the software is based on evidence gathered during the visit.

 What we need to prevent is the Assessor putting into the software the term “as built” for items which will be required where no evidence is gathered.
-If the term “as built” needs to be used then the software program will default to the worst case scenario based on what would have been there when the property was constructed.
-This may have a negative impact on the {rating of the EPC}
+If the term “as built” needs to be used then the software program will default to the worst case scenario based upon what would have been there when the property was constructed.
+EPC rating.

-Whenever you can supply documentary proof of these types of improvements then these can be shown on the EPC and will likely increase the rating of your EPC.
+Whenever you can supply documentary proof of these sorts of improvements then these can be shown on the EPC and will likely enhance the rating of your EPC.

 • Any wall insulation Cavity/Internal/External– {guarantee, or receipt from installer.}